Fostidich/FAI-23/II - Problem Solving/3 - Solving Problems by Searching.md

 Furthermore, complexity requires some parameters to be defined:
 - $d$ is the depth, or number of actions, in an optimal solution,
 - $m$ is the maximum number of actions in any path,
-- $b$ is the branching factor, which is the number of successors of a node.
+- $b$ is the branching factor, which is the number of successors of a node,
+- $|V|$ is the number of vertices in the graph,
+- $|E|$ is the number of edges in the graph.
 # Uninformed search strategies
 An uninformed search algorithm is given no clue about how close a state is to the goal.
 ## Breadth-first search